© Crown copyright 2020

 If you use assistive technology (such as a screen reader) and need a version of these templates in a more accessible format, please email email@example.com.
 Please say what format you need the template in and what assistive technology you use.

 Coronavirus (COVID-19) usually spreads by droplets from coughs, sneezes and speaking.
 These droplets can also be picked up from surfaces, if you touch a surface and then your face without washing your hands first.
 This is why social distancing, regular hand hygiene, and covering coughs and sneezes is so important in controlling the spread of the virus.

 The best available scientific evidence is that, when used correctly, wearing a face covering may reduce the spread of coronavirus droplets in certain circumstances, helping to protect others.

-Because face coverings are mainly intended to protect others, not the wearer, from coronavirus (COVID-19) they are not a replacement for social distancing and regular hand washing.
-It is important to follow all the other government advice on coronavirus (COVID-19) including staying safe outside your home.
+Because face coverings are mainly intended to protect others from coronavirus (COVID-19) rather than the wearer, they are not a replacement for social distancing and regular hand washing.
+It is important to follow all the other government advice on coronavirus (COVID-19), including staying safe outside your home.
 If you have recent onset of any of the most important symptoms of coronavirus (COVID-19):

 - a new continuous cough

 - a loss of, or change in, your normal sense of smell or taste (anosmia)

 you and your household must isolate at home: wearing a face covering does not change this.
 You should arrange to have a test to see if you have COVID-19.

 How to wear a face covering

 - cover your nose and mouth while allowing you to breathe comfortably